gsvamsikrishna/python-kafka-microservices/README.md

 ## <a name="step-9"></a>Step 9: Create Streams and Stream Processing ksqlDB

-Now that you have data flowing through Confluent, you can now easily build stream processing applications using ksqlDB.
+You can now easily build stream processing applications using ksqlDB.
 You are able to continuously transform, enrich, join, and aggregate your data using simple SQL syntax.
 You can gain value from your data directly from Confluent in real-time.
 Also, ksqlDB is a fully managed service within Confluent Cloud with a 99.9% uptime SLA.
 You can now focus on developing services and building your data pipeline while letting Confluent manage your resources for you.

 With ksqlDB, you have the ability to leverage streams and tables from your topics in Confluent.
 A stream in ksqlDB is a topic with a schema and it records the history of what has happened in the world as a sequence of events.
 Tables are similar to traditional RDBMS tables.
 If you’re interested in learning more about ksqlDB and the differences between streams and tables, I recommend reading these two blogs [here](https://www.confluent.io/blog/kafka-streams-tables-part-3-event-processing-fundamentals/) and [here](https://www.confluent.io/blog/how-real-time-stream-processing-works-with-ksqldb/).

-1. Navigate back to the ksqlDB tab and click on your application name.
+1. Navigate back to the ksqlDB tab and click on your ksqlDB Cluster name.
 This will bring us to the ksqlDB editor.

 >**Note:** You can interact with ksqlDB through the Editor.
 You can create a stream by using the CREATE STREAM statement and a table using the CREATE TABLE statement.